alex-free/playstation-disc-burner/readme.md

 *   Support for compressed files.
 If PSDB finds a file ending in `.iso`, `.ISO`, `.cue`, `.CUE`, `.BIN`, or `.bin` in a compressed archive format that p7zip supports it will automatically be extracted and configured for all features.

 *   Burn PS2 and PS1 games to CD-R or DVD-R as-is (no patching).
-PDB correctly burns EDC/ECC protected PS1 games by default.
+PSDB correctly burns EDC/ECC protected PS1 games by default.

 *   Save the desired burn speed to a configuration file, which can be set with a PSDB option.